aleksanderkatan/klockilol4dupf/README.md

 When transitioning between devices, you can transfer your progress by copying the save folder and pasting it onto the new device.

-## Controls:

-- W, A, S, D or ARROW KEYS - move the character.
-- Q or SHIFT - undo a move.
-- R or / - reset current stage.
-- 1,...,9 - change the view mode to single layer (useful from zone 4 onward).
-- ESCAPE - navitage back in level hierarchy (lobbies contain zones, zones contain levels).
-- ENTER - open the command line, a list of available commands is under "help" command.

-## Commands
+## Speedrun command AAAAA

 Commands are available after pressing Enter while in game.

-- help - list all available commands in the log.
-- exit - exit.
-It is safe to simply press the "x" though.
-- auto_reverse - switch auto reverse after death.
-- timer - switch speedrun timer.
-- witch - switch witch comments.
+The speedrun command automatically sets up speedruns for you.
+**IT ERASES THE CURRENT SAVE FILE!!!**

 - speedrun - initiate a speedrun based on the provided arguments.
     WARNING: this command wipes your save!
 You can back it up by copying files from `game/src/data`
     Available speedruns: